Exact description of fermionic reservoirs via purified damped ancillary fermions: Definitions of the type I, III, IV purified pseudofermions

-In this section, we supplement necessary details for the definitions of the type II, III, IV purified pseudofermions, corresponding to the cases (ii-iv) described in Sec.~\ref{sec:ppf}, respectively.
-Since most details are overlapped with the procedure described in Sec.~\ref{sec:ppf}, here we only summarize the differences in the derivation for each case, including the generator $L_{\text{pf},a}$ in Eq.~(\ref{eq:ac1}) and the components in its splitting $L_{\text{pf},a}=L_\text{f}+L_0+V$, the operator $S$ and, most importantly, the generating superoperator $\mathcal{L}_X$ and initial state $\rho_X(0)$ of purified pseudofermions.
+In this section, we supplement necessary details for the definitions of the type I, III, IV purified pseudofermions, corresponding to the cases (ii-iv) described in Sec.~\ref{sec:ppf}, respectively.
+Since most details overlap with the procedure described in Sec.~\ref{sec:ppf}, here we only summarize the differences in the derivation for each case, including the generator $L_{\text{pf},a}$ in Eq.~(\ref{eq:ac1}) and the components in its splitting $L_{\text{pf},a}=L_\text{f}+L_0+V$, the operator $S$ and, most importantly, the generating superoperator $\mathcal{L}_X$ and initial state $\rho_X(0)$ of purified pseudofermions.